MicrosoftDocs/memdocs/sccm/compliance/deploy-use/create-configuration-items-for-mac-os-x-devices-managed-with-the-client.md

     -   For a rule type of **Value**, specify the following information:

-        -   **The setting must comply with the following rule**.
-Select an operator and a value that is assessed for compliance with the selected setting.
+        -   **The setting must comply with the following rule**: Select an operator and a value that is assessed for compliance with the selected setting.
 You can use the following operators:

             -   **Equals**